How to set Chrome as default browser on Windows 11

 • To make Chrome the default browser on Windows 11, open Settings > Apps > Default apps, select “Google Chrome,” and click on “Set default.”

-On Windows 11, Microsoft Edge is the default browser experience to navigate the internet, open web links, and view PDF files.
+UPDATED 7/15/2024: On Windows 11, Microsoft Edge is the default browser for navigating the internet, opening web links, and viewing PDF files.
 However, you can change it and make the system default to Google Chrome, Mozilla Firefox, Brave, Opera, or any other browser.

-In the operating system’s original release, Microsoft was more aggressive in keeping you from making another browser the default.
-However, after many complaints, the company reverted the changes and rolled out a new option in the “Default apps” settings page that makes it easier to ditch Microsoft Edge as your default browser.
+In the operating system’s original release, Microsoft aggressively prevented users from making another browser the default.
+However, after many complaints, the company reversed the changes and rolled out a new option in the “Default apps” settings page, making it easier to ditch Microsoft Edge as the default browser.

 When you use the option, the system makes the new browser (such as Chrome) the default for “.htm,” “.html,” “HTTP,” and “HTTPS,” which are the primary protocols to access the web.
 However, it’s not perfect since Microsoft Edge will continue to be the default for other protocols, including “.pdf,” “.svg,” “.xhtml,” and “FTP.”